Famous-Fox/dow-de-custom-maps/README.md

 # Dawn of War - Definitive Edition: Custom Maps
 Custom, self-created maps for the multiplayer mode of **Dawn of War - Definitive Edition**.

-Custom maps for Dawn of War - Definitive Edition multiplayer mode.
 Custom maps for various game modes (Team, Free-for-All, etc.) will be published here.
 There aren't many maps yet, but more will be added later.

 # Maps Name List
 ### 1 vs 1